visualboyadvance-m/visualboyadvance-m/README.md

 ```

 `./installdeps` is supported on MSys2, Linux (Debian/Ubuntu, Fedora, Arch,
-Solus and RHEL/CentOS) and Mac OS X (homebrew, macports or fink.)
+Solus, OpenSUSE, Gentoo and RHEL/CentOS) and Mac OS X (homebrew, macports or
+fink.)

-The Ninja cmake generator is also now supported, including on msys2 and Visual Studio.
+The Ninja cmake generator is also now supported (except for Visual Studio.)

 ## Building a Libretro core